 Mtre.
 Mélanie Samson

 Mtre.
 Mélanie Samson was appointed as an assessor with the Tribunal on March 2, 2011.
 A member of the Barreau du Québec since 2005, Mtre.
-Samson is a professor at the Faculty of Law of Université Laval, where she teaches human rights and freedoms and statutory construction.
+Samson is a professor at the Faculty of Law of Université Laval and the co-holder of the Chaire de rédaction juridique Louis-Philippe-Pigeon.
+Her main fields of research and teaching are human rights and methodology of law.
 She regularly gives lectures on those topics.
-Several of the texts she wrote were published in specialized law journals.
+Several of the texts she wrote were published in specialized law journals in Canada, the United States and Europe.
+Her doctoral thesis was published by Éditions Yvon Blais in 2013, under the title Les interactions de la Charte des droits et libertés de la personne avec le Code civil du Québec : une harmonie à concrétiser.
 Mtre.
-Samson obtained many bursaries and honours while studying for her bachelor’s degree, master’s degree and doctorate in law.
-In particular, she ranked first on the Honour Roll of the faculty of law of Université Laval for the 2003-2004 academic year.
+Samson obtained many bursaries and honours while studying for her bachelor’s degree, master’s degree and doctorate in law, including the Prix Minerve and the Prix Henri Capitant which are awarded for the best Masters’ thesis in Law.

 Mtre.
 Isabelle Gauthier